muleforge/Legs4Mule/legstar-mulegen-lsfileae/src/main/resources/readme.txt

   to a mainframe program from an Mule component known as an adapter.
 This will also check that Mule and LegStar are properly configured.

-  The sample demonstrates 2 different setups:
-  - The bridge setup uses the Legs4Mule transport which uses HTTP as its underlying protocol.
+  The sample uses the Legs4Mule transport which uses HTTP as its underlying protocol.
-  - The standalone setting uses regular LegStar transport and can use HTTP, Sockets or WebSphere MQ.

 Prerequisites:
 =============